SoftwareHeritage/swh-graph/docs/quickstart.rst

 .. code:: console

-   RUSTFLAGS="-C target-cpu=native" cargo install swh-graph
+   RUSTFLAGS="-C target-cpu=native" cargo install --locked swh-graph
    swh graph reindex compressed/graph

 Additionally, the `.ef` format may change from time to time.
 If you get an error